Mauluk92/Python/White_Rose/README.md

-# WhiteRose Library: a web application for managing books in a library
+# WhiteRose Blog web application using Django

-This is a minimal web application for Social Blogging
+This is a minimal web application for Social Blogging, developed using django framework.

 # Table of Contents
 1. [Technologies](#technologies)